 Do you qualify?
 This exemption is for a property that is occupied as a residence by a person who is 65 years of age or older, the owner of the property and who is liable for paying its real estate taxes.
-There are also income limits and homestead value requirements that will depend on what state you live in.
+There are also income limits and homestead value requirements that will depend on what state in which you reside.

-How to apply Fill out a form application for Senior Citizens Homestead Exemption.
-This should be available from your county auditors.
+How to apply – Fill out a form application for Senior Citizens Homestead Exemption.
+This should be available from your county auditor’s office.
 If you are approved to receive homestead exemptions, you will be notified by mail.

 5. Supplemental Security Income (SSI)

 Do you qualify?
-To be eligible for SSI, your countable resources must be less than $2,000 for an individual, and $3,000 for a couple.
+To be eligible for SSI, your countable resources must be less than $2,000 for an individual, and $3,000 for a married couple living together.
 Countable resources are cash, and money in bank and investment accounts.
 This does not include equity in your primary residence, personal property, the value of one family vehicle, burial plots, life insurance policies valued over $1,500, or educational grants.

 6. Elderly Veterans Benefits

-The Benefits The Department of Veterans Affairs (VA) provide Veterans with benefits and services that address changing health risks and financial challenges.
+– The Department of Veterans Affairs (VA) provide veterans with benefits and services that address changing health risks and financial challenges.
 These are some benefits the VA offers: